rebornplusplus/rebornplusplus.github.io/codir/hdu-6035-colorful-tree.md

 }
 ```

 Thanks to [this blog](http://www.cnblogs.com/chen9510/p/7258453.html) for the code.
-I had to simulate and understand.
+Although I had to simulate and understand!
 I couldn't quite catch what they were trying to say in chinese. :/

 ***